There are so many great Las Vegas restaurants both on and off the strip. Here are five that you should definitely check out during your next visit.

 There are some great values on The Strip if you know where to find them, even at chic spots like The Cosmopolitan.

-Greek chef Estiatorio Milos offers an excellent three-course lunch for $22.14.
-While dining at Estiatorio Milos on my own, I enjoyed a fresh tomato salad with feta cheese, a whole fish grilled to a perfect char and a simple greek yogurt with fruit.
+Greek chef Estiatorio Milos offered an excellent three-course lunch for $22.14 at the time of my lunch.
+While dining at Estiatorio Milos on my own, I enjoyed a fresh tomato salad with feta cheese, a whole fish grilled to a perfect char and a simple Greek yogurt with fruit.

 Esiatorio Milo is located in the Cosmopolitan at 3708 S Las Vegas Blvd, Las Vegas, NV 89109, United States.